 Against this backdrop, tire shredding not only solves the waste tire disposal challenge but also generates substantial economic returns, making it an entrepreneurial choice with both environmental value and commercial potential.
 This article provides a detailed breakdown of the entire process for starting a tire shredding business from scratch, covering foundational knowledge, preliminary preparations, operational practices, equipment maintenance, and business expansion.

 Tire shredding is a volume reduction technique primarily applied to end-of-life tires (ELTs) with tread depths below 1.6 cm (or 2/32 inch).
-Specialized equipment cuts these tires into smaller rubber fragments.
+Before shredding, whole tires are cut into manageable sections using a waste tyre cutting machine, which reduces load on shredders and improves processing stability.
+Specialized equipment then cuts these tire sections into smaller rubber fragments.
 This process effectively separates rubber, steel cords, fibers, and other components, laying the groundwork for subsequent recycling or reprocessing.

 Currently, the combined shredding and grinding process is the most widely adopted method in tire recycling, handling 87.5% of the world’s end-of-life tires.
 This approach efficiently processes tires from all vehicle types—from standard passenger car tires to large off-road, mining, and heavy-duty vehicle tires—using appropriately scaled equipment.